Elektra (character): 2000s

 Elektra appeared in a second self-titled ongoing series that lasted 22 issues, from 2001 to 2003.
-While initially written by Brian Michael Bendis, the series was primarily written (after issue #6) by Greg Rucka.
-This series ignores the events of the previous series written by Milligan, and Elektra returns to her earlier morally-ambiguous, tormented characterization.
+While initially written by Brian Michael Bendis, the series was primarily written (after issue #6) by Greg Rucka; Elektra returns to her earlier morally-ambiguous, tormented characterization.
 In 2002, Rucka also wrote a novella featuring the character along with Wolverine, titled Elektra and Wolverine: The Redeemer.
 While this is a prose narrative rather than a graphic novel, it includes extensive illustrations by Yoshitaka Amano.
-The status of the story with Marvel mainstream canon is unclear; the characters do not appear to have met before, and do not make reference to earlier stories in the Hama and Milligan series in which they interact.
 In an interview concerning his approach to these characters, Rucka comments on Elektra's allure as tied to her mysterious and enigmatic nature, and states that for this reason she is very difficult to write or to identify with.
 He describes it as a compelling emotional detachment, and contrasts this to Wolverine's demeanor, which he sees as warmer.

-Beginning in Ultimate Spider-Man #51 (February 2004), an alternate version of Elektra serves as a recurring adversary in Brian Michael Bendis's acclaimed re-interpretation of Spider-Man in the Ultimate Marvel timeline.
-In October of the same year, this alternate version of the character featured in her own five-issue miniseries written by Mike Carey and illustrated by Salvador Larroca, with Daredevil as a supporting character.

-Also in 2004, Elektra appears as a prominent leading character in Mark Millar's Wolverine storyline "Enemy of the State," with art by John Romita Jr. (who previously drew Elektra in the Man without Fear miniseries a decade earlier).
+In 2004, Elektra appears as a prominent leading character in Mark Millar's Wolverine storyline "Enemy of the State," with art by John Romita Jr. (who previously drew Elektra in the Man without Fear miniseries a decade earlier).
 In this storyline, she works with SHIELD to help Wolverine fight the Hand.
 In the course of events, she appears to be re-brainwashed by the Hand, although this is revealed to be a ruse on her part.
 However, in order to maintain the deception, she kills a number of SHIELD agents in cold blood.

-In the mainstream Marvel universe, Elektra encounters Matt Murdock again in Daredevil vol. 2 #77 through #81 (November 2005 - March 2006), written by Bendis and illustrated by Alex Maleev.
-In this storyline, she arrives to warn Murdock about Kingpin's public revelation and confirmation of his secret identity.

-In 2007, in the Secret Invasion storyline also written by Bendis, Elektra is kidnapped and replaced by a Skrull, an alien being who can shapeshift to impersonate others.
-This Skrull is then killed, and the true Elektra is restored to Earth.
+In 2007, in the Secret Invasion storyline written by Bendis, Elektra is kidnapped and replaced by a Skrull, an alien being who can shapeshift to impersonate others; after this Skrull is killed, the true Elektra is restored to Earth.
 In 2009, Elektra re-appears after her kidnapping by the Skrulls in the miniseries Dark Reign: Elektra by Zeb Wells.